xiaoge26/tp/docs/DeveloperGuide.md

 class to modify the account data.
 If the command entered by the user is to create a new account, the AccountList class creates a new Account object and adds it to the ArrayList.

-The UI class, called `UI`, is responsible for displaying messages to the user and decoding and displaying account information.
+The UI class, called `Ui`, is responsible for displaying messages to the user and decoding and displaying account information.
 It contains methods to display messages such as account creation success or failure and prompts for user input.
 It also has methods to display account information, such as the account balance, savings goal, and transaction history.

 Overall, the architecture is designed to separate concerns between the UI, the account management logic, and the individual account data.
-The `Parser` class acts as the intermediary between the user and the account management logic, while the `UI` class handles the display of information to the user.
+The `Parser` class acts as the intermediary between the user and the account management logic, while the `Ui` class handles the display of information to the user.
 The AccountList class manages the list of accounts, and the Account class represents the individual accounts and their data.

 ---